-Making espresso at home can save you quite a bit of time and money.
+Choosing the best home espresso machine can save you quite a bit of time and money.
 Although espresso machines range in price from around $100 to upwards of $1,500, the expense is worth it.
-With the best home espresso machine, you’ll be able to make your favorite coffee drink on demand – without having to stand in line at a coffee shop.
+With a good espresso machine, you’ll be able to make your favorite coffee drink on demand – without having to stand in line at a coffee shop.

 - 1. Aicok Espresso Machine